 ‘Whilst a high protein, low carb, diet is good for maintaining a healthy weight and sustained energy levels, the opposite approach is best at bedtime.
 It’s important not to go to bed hungry, but don’t eat protein late at night, as it stimulates the brain,’ Dr Clare explained to YOU back in 2019.

 ‘Refined carbs, such as white flour and sugar, should be limited during the day, as they stimulate the production of insulin.
 In excess, this triggers a host of undesirable metabolic changes, including weight gain.

 ‘However, in moderation, a boost to the level of insulin can be helpful at bedtime, as it increases the amount of two brain chemicals, tryptophan and serotonin.
 These in turn cause drowsiness and reduced alertness.
 This is why we generally feel sleepy after a large meal, and why it is so hard to sleep if we feel hungry.’

-‘Obviously it’s important not to eat too much, otherwise you would gain weight,’ she adds.
+‘Obviously it’s important not to eat too much, otherwise you would gain weight,’ she added.
 ‘However, it does make sense to save up much of your intake of refined carbs until the end of the day, rather than eating them at breakfast time.’

 So what kind of carbs are we talking?
-Dr Clare says ‘starchy foods such as bananas, cereal, sandwiches, and porridge’ – but advises that you go easy on the sugar as it is very refined in these foods, and the subsequent burst of insulin will therefore be too sudden and not sustained.
+Dr Clare said ‘starchy foods such as bananas, cereal, sandwiches, and porridge’ – but advises that you go easy on the sugar as it is very refined in these foods, and the subsequent burst of insulin will therefore be too sudden and not sustained.